-For many of us, “getting by” means working in new ways we haven’t experienced before.
-Millions of people are adjusting to remote work for the first time ever.
+Millions of people had to adjust to remote work for the first time ever.
 While there are TONS of benefits to remote work for both employers and employees (greater productivity, happier workers), there are also lots of pitfalls to watch out for.

-If our organizations are going to survive this strange and scary time of running our businesses from our living rooms or home offices, it’s going to require a lot of cyber security vigilance from both employees and your IT team, preferably a team who has deep cyber security expertise.
+If our organizations are going to survive running their business from our living rooms or home offices, it’s going to require a lot of cyber security vigilance from both employees and your IT team, preferably a team who has deep cyber security expertise.

 The 5 Basics for Securing Your Remote Data